akavity/21vek-appium/readme.md

 * Test 3.
 Catalog navigation.
 * Test 4.
 Selecting a location.
 * Test 5.
 Log into the account.
 * Test 6.
-Find and add product to cart.
+Find and add a product to the cart.
+* Test 7.
+Select a popular product from the search.

 ## Technologies: